Shattering the Ephemeral Storage Cost Barrier for Data-Intensive Serverless Workflows: Evaluation

 \subsection{Microbenchmarks}

-This subsection further quantifies the latency and effective bandwidth characteristics of \shortn{} in common communication scenarios~(\S\ref{sec:method_ubenches}): 1-1, gather, scatter, and broadcast.
+Next, we quantify the latency and effective bandwidth of \shortn{} in common communication scenarios~(\S\ref{sec:method_ubenches}): 1-1, gather, scatter, and broadcast.
 The 1-1, or producer-consumer, pattern is typical of chained function invocations accomplished via the \texttt{invoke()} API call.
 Gather, or reduce, is essential for applications with functions whose input is the output of several other functions and that use the \texttt{put()}/\texttt{get()} API.
 Scatter, or map, is important when functions have a large fan-out of calls to other functions, passing the objects via the \texttt{invoke()} and the \texttt{put()}/\texttt{get()} APIs.
 Broadcast is used by functions that distribute the same data among many consumers, accomplished via a single \texttt{put()} call followed by multiple \texttt{get()} calls with the {\em same} S3 key or \shortn{} reference.